biocommons/biocommons.github.io/docs/contributing.md

 - Source code and planning: GitHub, with GitHub issues and projects
 - Development: VS Code, with recommended setup for embedded mermaid and drawings.net support

+## Coding

+- All packages use the Apache License, 2.1.

+- All package should use the example repo to get started

 - code maintainers
 - main, dev, feature branches, nn-